 Why protect children’s skin from the sun?

-UVA and UVB: When skin is exposed to UV rays, these rays can damage skin cells, causing visible and invisible injuries.
+UVA and UVB.
+When UV rays hit the skin, they can damage skin cells, causing visible and invisible injuries.
 There is no such thing as safe UV rays.

-• UVA rays: These are the aging rays that cause invisible damage to the skin.
-Some of the damage is reversible, but repeated exposure to UV can cause cumulative damage to skin cells over the years.
-After years of exposure, this accumulated damage appears as wrinkles and age spots, and can lead to skin cancer.
+UVA rays are the Aging rays that cause invisible damage to the skin.
+Some of the damage is reversible, but repeated exposure to UV can cause damage to skin cells that adds up over the years.
+After years of exposure, the built-up damage appears as wrinkles and age spots, and can lead to skin cancer.

 Without sun protection, people who spend time in the sun tend to develop tough, leathery skin that makes them look older than their actual age.

-Large freckles (“age spots”), wrinkles, and scaly growths known as Actinic Keratoses, which are considered an early stage in the development of skin cancer, and can also occur after a lifetime of UV exposure.
+Large freckles (“age spots”), wrinkles, and scaly growths known as actinic keratoses, which are considered an early stage in the development of skin cancer, also can occur after a lifetime of UV exposure.

 Which type of sun damage leads to skin cancer?

 Melanoma is the deadliest form of skin cancer.
-One person dies of Melanoma every hour.
-Severe and repeated sunburns may be related to the development of Melanoma.
-Melanomas can develop at any age, including childhood, adolescence and adulthood, and can affect people of all skin colors.
+One person dies of melanoma every hour.
+Severe and repeated sunburns may be related to the development of melanoma.
+Melanomas can develop at any age, including children, teenagers and adults, and in people of all skin colors, even African Americans and Latinos.
 Melanomas can spread to other parts of the body and can be fatal.

 Tanning beds produce the kind of ultraviolet light that can cause skin cancer and premature aging.